myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T07:35:21.685Z
+>
+> Yes!
+And it's probably the Dart language that has benefited the most from Flutter's success.
+Until it was used by Flutter, it was one of the least valuable languages in the world to learn.

+And Flutter's growing presence at "Bluesky" is a deeply moving sensation :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T07:29:26.076Z
+>
+> btw does anyone remember that the early versions of Flutter were codenamed "Sky Project"?

+chromium.googlesource.com/external/git...

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T07:13:26.732Z
+>
+> Hey @lemaire-adrien.bsky.social , great to see you here!
+And thanks for using my package, let's build cool apps! 😄

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-30T02:26:47.549Z
 >
 > And welcome to Bluesky 😁